-The Joe Model component of the CEMPRA tool leverages the library of stressor-response functions, loaded by the user, to generate a simplified roll-up summary across stressors.
-These summaries are simply the product of the scaled response values (0 to 1) across stressors for each location (Figure 4).
-Different stressors can be selected (or omitted) from this summary to characterize different impact pathways.
+The Joe Model component of the CEMPRA tool leverages the library of stressor-response functions, defined and uploaded by the user, to generate a simplified roll-up summary (cumulative effects score) across multiple stressors.
+These summaries are simply the product of the scaled response values (from 0 to 1, equivalent to 0-100% of the system carrying capacity for adults) of all stressors for each location (Figure 4).
+Different stressors can be selected (or omitted) from this summary depending on data availability or to characterize different potential impact pathways.